peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-03 Rag Doll Rat of a Child.md

 -  The elf introduces herself as Juniper and says that she was looking for people to ride with because she's anxious
 - News boy walks by: talks about food shortages and [[NPC/Lily Hazelheart\|Lily Hazelheart's]] efforts in the Grainlands
 - Party gets through security
-- Since the last session, Oz has been feeling sweaty and has a strange thirst
 - Party tries to board, but they hear yelling near the front of the train
 - Protestors for non-magic users rights have gathered in front of the train and started building barricades
 - Commissars try to settle the crowd down